ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

     volumeSize: 80
 ```

-Run the eksctl command to create the EKS cluster
+Run the `eksctl` command to create the EKS cluster:

 ```console
 eksctl create cluster -f cluster.yaml
 ```
 This command will create a cluster that has 2 x86/amd64 nodes and 2 arm64 nodes.
-When the cluster is ready, use the following command to check the nodes
+When the cluster is ready, use the following command to check the nodes:

 ```console
 kubectl get nodes
 ```
-You should see an output like below
+The output should look similar to:

 ```output
 NAME                                          STATUS   ROLES    AGE     VERSION